How well your body can perform 4 of the 5 Components of Physical Fitness can best demonstrate your overall fitness level.

 Starting Out Slow is Critical!

--It's very important to include all 5 of the components of physical fitness ....for the best overall fitness, and these added benefits.
+-It's very important to include each and every one of these five components of physical fitness, for the best overall fitness... and these added benefits.

 -It also makes your workout less tedious and a lot more productive!